spideythewebhead/flutter-desktop-keyboard/readme.md

 *this is just for fun.
 Don't panic if you see the c++ code 😱*

 An app thats monitors global keyboard events.
-Semi works for linux, as i don't know how to find the proper link in `/dev/input/by-id/*`

-Also for input to work you need to run the app as root.
+It works by find the proper link inn`/dev/input/by-path` Also for input to work you need to run the app as root or you can add permissions to your user.

 ### Steps